Let’s start with traffic sources (a.k.a the Channels report in Google Analytics).

-Google Analytics’ Traffic Sources report is notoriously problematic.
+Google Analytics Acquisition > All Traffic > Channels report is notoriously problematic.
 Traffic Sources is supposed to show you how people got to your website.
 The three main categories are Search, Referral, and Direct.
 Here’s what the traffic sources are supposed to mean:

-But there are all kinds of reasons why this data is inaccurate.
-Much of the Traffic Sources report is incorrectly categorized, mislabeled, and incomplete.
+But there are all kinds of reasons why Google Analytics data is inaccurate.
+Much of the Acquisition > Channels report is incorrectly categorized, mislabeled, and incomplete.

 Although we’d like to believe that search traffic is everyone who discovered us through a keyword search, there are two problems here: branded searches and hidden keyword data.